Hou-Rui/web-browser-extended/README.md

   - **Allow web pages to display HTML5 notification** (default off).
 This option grants notification permissions to all web pages.

+  - **An option to inject custom JavaScript code into web pages** (default off).
+The code is executed after the web page has finished loading.

+- **Transparent background** (default off).
+This option is configurable in edit mode.

 ## Installation

 Download the latest release `web-browser-extended.plasmoid`.
 Run `kpackagetool6 --type Plasma/Applet --install web-browser-extended.plasmoid` to install the applet.